yl3832/Deep-Learning-Coursera-Ng/README.md

 # Deep-Learning-Coursera-Ng
-I finished the Coursera Deep Learning Specialization given by Ng in 2017 with massive work.
-The courses are on going.
+Solutions to Coursera Deep Learning Specialization given by Ng in 2017 and 2018.
 The specialization includes five parts:
 1. Neural Networks and Deep Learning:(Finished)
 2. Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization:(Finished)